One hundred years may be a lifetime, but in the grand scheme of things, it’s barely a blink.

 The Owl Cafe in Laurel

-The Owl Cafe celebrated its 100th birthday in August, and its classic comfort food is just as tasty as ever.
+The Owl Cafe celebrated its 100th birthday in August of 2016, and its classic comfort food is just as tasty as ever.
 Go for the Bluegrass & Breakfast on Saturdays.
 It’s as fun as it sounds.

 The Double Front Chicken in Missoula